rgee0/docs-1/docs/tools/inletsctl.md

   inletsctl delete --provider digitalocean --id "248562460"
 ```

-You can also specify more than one domain and upstream for the same tunnel, so you could expose OpenFaaS and Prometheus separately for instance.
+You can also specify more than one domain and upstream for the same tunnel, so you could expose OpenFaaS and Grafana separately for instance.

 Update the `inletsctl create` command with multiple domains such as: `--letsencrypt-domain openfaas.example.com --letsencrypt-domain grafana.example.com`